MobileNativeFoundation/rules_xcodeproj/doc/faq.md

 This is the same issue as the previous two questions.
 You merely need to synchronize the files with your Bazel project by following [these steps](#my-xcode-project-seems-to-be-of-of-sync-with-my-bazel-project-what-should-i-do).

+For this one though, you will probably have to close and re-open your project, regardless if there are any red items in the Project navigator.